sivasundar07/EXP-4/README.md

 3. Connect the capacitor filter and observe the waveforms.
 Note down and calculate ripple factor, rectifier efficiency and %regulation using the expressions.
 Repeat for different capacitor values.
 4. Repeat the above steps for full wave and bridge rectifiers.

-CIRCUIT DIAGRAMS
+CIRCUIT DIAGRAMS and TABULAR COLUMN

-Half wave rectifier with filter:
+Half wave rectifier with filter and without filter:

-Bridge rectifier with filter:

-TABULAR COLUMN
-Rectifier without filter
-TABULAR COLUMN
+CIRCUIT DIAGRAMS and TABULAR COLUMN

-Rectifier with filter
+Rectifier with filter and without filter

 WAVEFORM: